Protect

 Tell all your sexual partners if you get an STI

 It is important to let any partners you have had sex with recently know if you have an STI so that they can get tested and treated too.
-This is called contact tracing and is an important part of controlling the spread of STIs (and can help stop you getting and STI back again).
+This is called contact tracing and is an important part of controlling the spread of STIs (and can help stop you getting the STI again).
 Most people like to be told in person.
 You can also send someone a personal or anonymous message via Let them know (external site).

 Talk honestly with your partner/s